Tyrese-FullStackGenius/MyGirlGPT/README.md

-# MyGirlGPT - Your Personal AI Girlfriend Running on Your Personal Server
+# Virtual Girl Friend - Your Personal AI Girlfriend Running on Your Personal Server

 Welcome to the MyGirlGPT repository.
 This project allows you to build your personalized AI girlfriend with a unique personality, voice, and even selfies.
 The AI girlfriend runs on your personal server, giving you complete control and privacy.